Common Permitting Issues in Older Homes: What Buyers and Sellers Should Know

 Electrical and plumbing updates are another area where permitting issues frequently appear.
 Older homes may have outdated wiring or plumbing work done by previous owners without inspections.
 This can lead to code violations, insurance challenges, or even fire hazards.

-Understanding common permitting issues in older homes isn’t just about following the law—it’s about protecting your investment and keeping everyone safe.
+Understanding common permitting issues in older homes isn’t just about following the law.
+It’s about protecting your investment and keeping everyone safe.
 A little diligence now can prevent headaches down the road.

 Thinking about buying or selling an older home?
 Partner with an experienced agent like me who understands permitting issues and can guide you through the process to avoid costly surprises.
+Let's talk about what your home may be worth, and make sure you don't have any permitting issues existing.